 250 Introduction to the Study of Religion (3).
 F. A thematic introduction to the phenomenon of religion in comparative perspective.
 Issues examined include the dichotomy between the sacred and the profane, the nature of religious experience and its various expressions in life, the significance of myth and ritual, and differing analyses of human existence.
 Attention is also given to questions about the origin, nature, and function of religion in human life and society, and to issues pertaining to the study of religion in the humanities and social sciences.
-Mr. R. Plantinga.
+R. Plantinga.

 252 Introduction to Missions (3).
 S. A general introduction to Christian missions in biblical and historical perspective.
 This course surveys the biblical and theological foundations for missions, and the church's interpretation and implementation of the task of spreading the gospel.
 The methods, challenges, successes, and failures of Christian missionary activity will be considered.
 Students will be involved in a local mission organization and use this practical experience as an additional basis for reflection.
-Mr. C. Farhadian.
+C. Farhadian.

-351 World Religions (3).
-F and S. A historical investigation of the nature of religion by examining the chief theories and practices of some of the world's major, non-Christian religions, including Hinduism, Buddhism, Confucianism, Taoism, and Islam.
+351 World Religions (3). \ F. A historical investigation of the nature of religion by examining the chief theories and practices of some of the world's major, non-Christian religions, including Hinduism, Buddhism, Confucianism, Taoism, and Islam.
 Emphasis is placed on each tradition's analysis of the basic human problem and the solution that it offers to the problem.
 Some attention is also paid to new, emergent religious movements and their relationship to older established traditions.

-Prerequisite: Biblical and Theological Foundations.
-Mr. C. Farhadian, Mr. R. Plantinga.
+Prerequisite: One religion department course.
+C. Farhadian.

-352 Judaism (3).
-A study of the major developments in Jewish history, thought, and practice beginning with the second temple era and extending to the contemporary period.
-Subjects studied will include rabbinic Judaism and its literature-the Mishnah and the Talmuds, medieval Jewish philosophy and mysticism, emancipation, Zionism, the Holocaust, and North American Judaism.
+352 Judaism (3). \ F. A study of the major developments in Jewish history, thought, and practice beginning with the second temple era and extending to the contemporary period.
+Subjects studied will include rabbinic Judaism and its literature - the Mishnah and the Talmuds, medieval Jewish philosophy and mysticism, emancipation, Zionism, the Holocaust, and North American Judaism.
 The question of Jewish-Christian dialogue will also be considered.
-Prerequisite: Biblical and Theological Foundations.
+Prerequisite: One religion department course.
+K. Pomykala.